tox-rs/tox-human/src/groupchat_packets.md

     - send `peer online packet` using net crypto.
     - set the status of sender to online.
     - if the sender is the one who we are introducing
-        - send new peer message to all of the group members.
+        - send new peer message to all of the conference members.
     - send ping.

 ## Peer leave packet

-This packet is sent to the peer right before killing a group connection.
+This packet is sent to the peer right before killing a conference connection.

 Serialized form:

 Length    | Content
 --------- | ------
 `1`       | `0x62`
-`2`       | `group number(local)`
+`2`       | `conference id(local)`
 `1`       | `0x01`

 When a peer receives this packet then: